-Feed the pumpkins, husk some corn, or rake up a big pile of leaves.
+Gather pumpkins, husk some corn, then rake up a big pile of leaves.
 Sound like the daily tasks of a farmer?
-Maybe so, but they’re just the names of fun harvest party games for kids.
+Maybe so, but they’re some of the fun harvest party games for kids.
 Find out how to play these and other games with an autumn theme at a harvest festival or fall party.

 Feed the Pumpkin